geekyclarkey/homeassistant/howto_guides/broadlink_rm_mini3_and_homeassistant/README.md

          entity_id: media_player.living_room_tv
          source: HDMI 1
 ```
-This automation changes my set top box to BBC One by simulating the buttons 1-0-1 then switched the tv on waits 6 seconds (because of the boot screen) then changes the TV input over to HDMI 1
+This script changes my set top box to BBC One by simulating the buttons 1-0-1 then switched the tv on waits 6 seconds (because of the boot screen) then changes the TV input over to HDMI 1
 These actions will be played out one after the other starting from the top.
 All from one executable button in lovelace, or an automation could run this script as the action.

 ### Generating your own RF codes